Confraternities in Nigeria: Expansion from the universities

-In the early 1990s, confraternity activities expanded dramatically in the Niger Delta as confraternities engaged in a bloody struggle for supremacy.
-The Family Confraternity (the Campus Mafia or the Mafia), which modeled itself after the Italian Mafia emerged.
-Shortly after their arrival, several students were expelled from Abia State University for cheating and "cultism", a reference to the voodoo-practicing confraternities, which marked the beginning of a shift of confraternity activities from the university to off campus.
+In the early 1990s, confraternity activities expanded in the Niger Delta.
+The Family Confraternity (the Campus mafia or the mafia), which modeled itself after the Italian Mafia, emerged.
+Shortly after their foundation, several students were expelled from Abia State University for cheating and "cultism", a reference to the voodoo-practicing confraternities, which marked a shift of confraternity activities from the university to off-of-campus.

-The consolidation of confraternity activities outside Nigerian University campuses was boosted by the nationwide renouncement of cultism by university students and the breakdown of traditional campus cults all over the country as a result of amnesty granted to all renounced cultists at the onset of the present democratic government.
-This led to migration of cultists from the campuses to residential neighborhoods and streets as campuses were no longer a safe haven for them.
+The newly elected democratic government granted amnesty to all renounced cultists and university students began to renounce cultism across Nigeria.
+Because campuses were no longer a haven for them, the confraternities moved from the campuses to residential neighborhoods.

-Incompetence of government officials and inadequate facilities to police campuses by University Authorities led to the resurgence of cultism in the campuses as renounced cultists who could not be protected by the law, went back to their cult groups to seek protection from rival groups who had discerned their identity as a result of the renouncement ceremony.
-This resulted in a situation where cult groups were now well established in- and outside the campuses.
+However, the incompetence of government officials and inadequate facilities to police campuses by university authorities led to the resurgence of cultism on the campuses.
+Renounced cultists who could not be protected by the law went back to their cult groups to seek protection from rival groups who had discerned their identity as a result of the renouncement ceremony.
+This resulted in a situation where cult groups were now well-established in and outside the campuses.

-The Brotherhood of the Blood (also known as Two-Two (Black Beret)), another notorious confraternity, was founded at Enugu State University of Science and Technology.
+The Brotherhood of the Blood (also known as Two-Two or Black Beret), another notorious confraternity, was founded at Enugu State University of Science and Technology.
 Another cult, the Victor Charlie Boys, was established by Augustine Ahiazu when he was vice-chancellor of the Rivers State University of Science and Technology.
-The cults established in the early 1990s are legion; they include Second Son of Satan (SSS), Night Cadet, Sonmen, Mgba Mgba Brothers, Temple of Eden, Trojan Horse, Jurists, White Bishops, Gentlemen Clubs, Fame, Executioners, Dreaded Friend of Friends, Eagle Club, Black Scorpion, Red Sea Horse and Fraternity of Friends.
+The cults established in the early 1990s include Second Son of Satan (SSS), Night Cadet, Sonmen, Mgba Mgba Brothers, Temple of Eden, Trojan Horse, Jurists, White Bishops, Gentlemen Clubs, Fame, Executioners, Dreaded Friend of Friends, Eagle Club, Black Scorpion, Red Sea Horse, and Fraternity of Friends.

-The Klansmen Konfraternity expanded its influence by creating a "street and creek" wing, Deebam, to fight for and control territory outside of the universities through violence and crime.
+The Klansmen Konfraternity expanded its influence by creating a "street and creek" wing, Deebam, to gain territorial control for crime outside of the universities.
 In response, the Supreme Vikings Confraternity (SVC) established its own street and creek group, Deewell.
 When Deewell was unable to match Deebam, the SVC created a second confraternity wing, the Icelanders (German), which would eventually be led by militia leader Ateke Tom.
-The Outlaws, another well-known street and creek confraternity, began as a splinter group of the Icelanders (German).
+The Outlaws, another well-known street and creek confraternity, began as a splinter group of the Icelanders.

 In the late 1990s, all-female confraternities began to be formed.
 These include the Black Brazier (Bra Bra), the Viqueens, Daughters of Jezebel, and the Damsel.
 Female confraternities have supplied spies for allied male confraternities as well as acting as prostitution syndicates.

-In the past few years, members of confraternities such as the Neo-Black Movement have been investigated by law enforcement in different countries around the globe, i.e. Canada, the UK and Italy.
+Members of confraternities such as the Neo-Black Movement have been investigated by law enforcement in countries including Canada, Italy, and the United Kingdom.